suryart/spree_active_sale/README.md

 * <tt>Spree::ActiveSale::Event.upcoming_events</tt> lists all scheduled sale events which are going to be live in future.
 * <tt>Spree::ActiveSale::Event.starting_today</tt> lists all sale events which are going to or have start today.
 * <tt>Spree::ActiveSale::Event.ending_today</tt> lists all sale events which are going to expire today.
+* <tt>Spree::ActiveSale::Event.is_live?(instance)</tt> here instance can be an object of "Spree::ActiveSale::Event", "Spree::Variant", "Spree::Product", or "Spree::Taxon" class, which simply says if sale event for that instance is accessible for users or not.

 [![Dependency Status](https://gemnasium.com/suryart/spree_active_sale.png)](https://gemnasium.com/suryart/spree_active_sale)